Gather round, children, it's story time! The tale of "Last Christmas" we'll now tell ... in rhyme!note

 - Professor Albert mentions that the Dream Crabs are a lot like Facehuggers, prompting a discussion about the movie Alien.
 John Hurt — who plays the War Doctor — and Paul McGann — who plays the Eighth Doctor — feature in Alien and Alien³, respectively.

-- Game of Thrones was on Shona's list, despite some crossover between the casts of Who and Thrones — including the actress who plays Shona, although she had yet to make her first appearance on the show at this point.
+- Game of Thrones was on Shona's list, despite some crossover between the casts of Who and Thrones — including the actress who plays Shona, although she had yet to make her first appearance on Game of Thrones as the Waif at this point.

 - Christmas Miracle: